Is the Slate from Chase any good? Review the advantages and disadvantages in 2014 before you apply.

-There are a couple transfer offers out there that are slightly longer (18 months) but they all charge a 3-5% fee on your transferred amount.
+There are a couple transfer offers out there that are a little longer (18 months) but they all charge a 3-5% fee on your transferred amount.
 So if you transferred $5,000 you might pay $150 (3%) to $250 (5%) upfront just to do the transfer.
-This is the only deal available right now with a $0 transfer fee.
+As of January 2014 this is the only deal available right now with a $0 transfer fee.
 That makes this Slate card offer a no-brainer.

 Here is the promo link: Get 0% for 15 months AND the $0 transfer fee

 Or to get this offer over the phone, the number you will need to call is 1-877-239-3029.